Customize Editing Options

 - Display suggestions - When enabled, the program will recognize what word you may be typing and offer suggestions to autofill with, such as character names already found in the script.
 This makes writing more efficient and less redundant.

-- Show text in color - When enabled, color changes applied to the script are visible.
+- Hide text color while editing - When enabled, color changes applied to the script will not be visible and all text will be displayed as black (or white in Dark Mode).

 - Move your cursor when other writers continue from end - Automatically repositions your cursor when a collaborator begins writing from the exact point where you left off.